kevinmatthes/fortran2018-asymptote/README.md

 ## Summary

-A Fortran 2018 interface for [the Asymptote Vector Graphics Language](CITATION.cff#L88).
+A Fortran 2018 library to generate drawings using [the Asymptote Vector Graphics Language](CITATION.cff#L88).

 ## License